 Indexers that rely on a mere search of Usenet posts will be much more hit and miss and contain plenty of garbage.

 Using a file-sharing analogy: think of a Usenet search as looking for a torrent download via Google compared to finding the same torrent on The Pirate Bay or KickAss Torrents.

-There are too many Usenet NZB search indexers to mention but monitoring r/usenet these days, people seem most happy with altHUB, NZBgeek and Drunken Slug.
+There are too many Usenet NZB indexers to mention but monitoring r/usenet these days, people seem most happy with NZBgeek and Drunken Slug.
 However, things can and do change quickly in the world of indexers.
-Personally, we like NZB-Tortuga (an “open” indexer [no invitation required] with a free 7-day trial).

 Using a VPN for Usenet is not mandatory.
-However, you should really consider using a VPN when using an indexer.
+However, you could consider using a VPN when using an indexer.

 You have no idea about whether the indexer is keeping logs or what they are keeping logs of.
 Plus you have no idea what security features they have in place.

 Do you really want your IP address stamped all over your indexer activities, especially if it is revealing the NZBs you’ve downloaded?
 We thought not.